With Lyft Business, quality care for patients and healthcare members doesn't have to end at the hospital doors.

 Q: Most of our riders don’t have cell phones.
 How do they communicate with drivers?

 You can use our Concierge platform to request a ride for a rider who does not have a mobile phone.
-In this case, we highly recommend ensuring that the Concierge agent has a way to convey the details of the ride to the rider, such as the license plate number, car type, and driver name since the rider won't be able to receive the SMS texts that would normally convey this information.
-When the ride is matched with a driver, the Concierge agent will be able to view the ride details live in Concierge.
+In this case, we highly recommend ensuring that the Concierge coordinator has a way to convey the details of the ride to the rider, such as the license plate number, car type, and driver name since the rider won't be able to receive the SMS texts that would normally convey this information.
+When the ride is matched with a driver, the Concierge coordinator will be able to view the ride details live in Concierge.

 Q: Are drivers specifically trained to transport patients and/or healthcare members?